ChenChengKuan/academic-kickstart/content/post/nlp_generative_model.md

 preview = false

 +++
-> _Abstract: generative adversarial network (GAN) has shown siginificant imporvments of learning latent representation of high-dimensional continuous data such as images and videos.
+> _Abstract: Generative adversarial network (GAN) has shown siginificant imporvments of learning latent representation of high-dimensional continuous data such as images and videos.
 Many amazing applications such as video synthesis and image translation are based on the capability of GAN.
 Unfortunately, applying GAN to discrete input remain a challenging problem mainly because the discrete nature of data prevent the discriminator from providing useful gradient information for learning.
 In this post, I will foucus on some recent techniques to address this difficulty in the text generation, its evaluation and applications_

 There are many developments of GAN ([GAN zoo](https://github.com/hindupuravinash/the-gan-zoo))and amazing applications for the continuous data such image and video.
 However, the development of GAN and its application in discrete data such as text is far from explored.
 In general, it is the discrete nature of text that makes apply GAN to such data difficult.
 According to [Goodfellow](https://www.reddit.com/r/MachineLearning/comments/40ldq6/generative_adversarial_networks_for_text/), the generator learns how to slightly change the synethetic data through the gradient information from the discriminator.
 Such slight change is only meaningful for continuous data.
 For example, it is resaonable to change a pixel value from 1 to 1 + 0.001 while it is not for changing "penguin" to  "penguin" + 0.001.